-One of the most effective deep-cleaning techniques is through a power washer.
-But it is important to note that not all surfaces need power washing.
+One of the most effective deep-cleaning techniques is power washing.
+But not all surfaces can be power washed.

 Power washers are powerful tools and the pressure that comes from them can potentially cause damage to the surface being cleaned.
 They can also cause injury if not handled carefully.

 To help avoid these kinds of misfortunes, it is important to know the surfaces that allow for power washing.